R-Iris/SlackBot/README.md

 # SlackBot
-Bot using the Slack API
+Bot using the Slack API.
+Initially created to help the platform managers at Paper.
+Currently it's mostly a prototype.